Author guidelines

 • Expert opinion papers – these will always be led by outstanding scholars.

-The scope of the journal covers all aspects of operations and supply chain management: manufacturing and service sectors, profit and not-for-profit organizations, including, but not limited to, the topics listed below.
+The scope of the journal covers all aspects of operations and supply chain management: manufacturing and service sectors, profit and not-for-profit organisations, including, but not limited to, the topics listed below.

 • Sustainable Operations & Supply Chain Management